tarasis/tarasis.net/src/_posts/2022-10-15-frontend-mentor-challenge-deployment.md

 The repo is actually a website built with [11ty](https://www.11ty.dev) and [Nunjucks](https://mozilla.github.io/nunjucks/) for templating.
 The challenges, and other pages I build are in the **projects** directory.
 They are simply copied over to **www** during the build.

-When I do a `git push all`, on my server it runs a script that does the 11ty build.
-On Github I use a **Github Action**[^2] which builds the site and then a separate action that deploys the page.
+When I do a `git push all`, on my server it runs a `post-receive` script that does the 11ty build. (script below) On Github I use a **Github Action**[^2] which builds the site and then a separate action that deploys the page.
 Vercel watches the main branch on Github for updates and does a similar build action and deployment.

 That is then deployed to three different places: [Github Pages](https://tarasis.github.io), [Vercel](https://tarasis.vercel.app), and my own site at [rmcg.dev](https://rmcg.dev).